hemerson1/MCTS-Checkers/README.md

 # Checker AI with Monte Carlo Tree Search

 This is repository contains the code for playing checkers using Monte-Carlo-Tree-Search (MCTS).
-This project is an extension of the work performed at the 2021 Reinforcement Learning Summer School at the Turing Institute https://www.turing.ac.uk/.
+The rules for the game were selected to conform to those of English Draughts (https://en.wikipedia.org/wiki/English_draughts).

 The package contains the code for:
 * Simulating the board